Gorkowski/Atmospheric_Science_Class/outline.md

 7. Clouds and modeling scales
 8. Tipping points and Geoengineering and Geopolitics
 ### Homework 1 Due, Tuesday 9/27/22 11:59 PM
-9. Planetary atmospheres
+9. Radiation and Mie scattering
-10. Aerosols and Radiation
+10. Aerosols and single particle properties

 # Part 2 Outline
 ## 10/03/2022 to 11/04/2022